drew9781/ansible_pve_deploy/README.md

 to-do:
--convert template format to yaml instead of csv
+- convert template format to yaml instead of csv
+- add other cloud-init config parameters to script (sshkey, hostname, etc)